When attending parties and other activities you are reminded that you should: Wear minimal jewelry.

 Remember that their firearm is a lethal weapon and they should not become intoxicated when carrying it.

-When driving to fetes and other activities you are reminded that you should: Ensure that your vehicle is properly secured.
+When driving to fetes and other activities you are reminded that you should:

 Use paid car parks whenever possible.